Welcome to District 13

-District 13 is continuing to focus efforts on providing more of a Public Information presence during the COVID-19 crisis.
+District 13 is continuing to focus efforts on providing more of a Public Information presence during the COVID-19 health crisis.
 Our goal is to communicate to the public that Alcoholics Anonymous is here, both online and in person, if they, or someone they know needs help with a drinking problem.
 We currently have GSO-approved public service announcements airing on a free broadcast, podcast and streaming radio platform, and are working on submitting similar information to local newspaper outlets.

 District 13 co-hosted a virtual workshop with District 12 about group considerations and concerns related to reopening meeting spaces in New Mexico in August 2020.
 We are so grateful for the support of 115 attendees from all over New Mexico State, as well as several participants from other parts of the country.
 Five local panelists, along with three non-A.A. guest speakers, shared their personal experience and professional expertise navigating this topic.
 The purpose of this workshop was neither to encourage nor discourage groups from holding in-person meetings at this time.
 It was not intended as a directive, especially with information changing so rapidly.
 We respect that each A.A. group is autonomous.
 We simply wished to offer information and resources so that each group might make informed decisions about reopening their meeting space in light of COVID-19.
 Links to the audio recording and Online Resource Guide are posted below, and a CD will be provided to Area 46’s Archives, as well as Albuquerque Central Office’s Media Library.

 - D12 & D13 Reopening Meeting Spaces in New Mexico Workshop Audio Recording